NirantK/nirantk.github.io/content/about.md

 ## Me in 10 seconds

-Most recently, I built the ML stack and team at [Verloop.io](https://verloop.io) from 0 to 1 as the Founding ML Engineer.

-I've been doing NLP (Natural Language Processing) for a bit, and did Computer Vision before.
-Have some exposure to Document Search, Embedded ML and Predictive Analytics before.

-I've written a [book](#book) about NLP.
-Some of [my work](https://github.com/keon/awesome-nlp) is recommended by Stanford CS 230 and my blogs found useful by Nobel Laureates.
+I now do mostly [analytics engineering](https://www.getdbt.com/what-is-analytics-engineering/) at Sundial.so.

+I've worked in Machine Learning for almost ~5 years, and have written a [book](#book) on Natural Language Processing.
+Dr. Andrew Ng recommends my work to his CS230 students at Stanford.
+My blogs have been appreciated by Noble Laureate Dr. Paul Romer.

-I now live in the Silicon Valley of India: Bengaluru, but grew up in Surat, Gujarat.
+I live in Bengaluru, but grew up in Surat, Gujarat.

 ## Book: [NLP in Python: Quickstart Guide](https://read.amazon.in/kp/embed?asin=B07L3PLQS1&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_MRBPRC9ZWRC8B4SKT74X)